MarcoLosurdo/DigiSporc/README.md

 1. plug a 0.1uF **ceramic** capacitor between Arduino's RESET and GND (sometimes it is unnecessary, but it is always better to do);
 ![DigiSporc_plugged.jpeg](https://raw.github.com/MarcoLosurdo/DigiSporc/master/pic/capacitor_ResetGND.jpeg)
-You can also use a electrolytic capacitor (10uF), but you have to make sure to plug the negative pin of capacitor (più corto e contrassegnato con una striscia nera sul case del condensatore) onto GND.
+You can also use a electrolytic capacitor (10uF), but you have to make sure to plug the negative pin of capacitor (shorter and marked with a black stripe on the case of the capacitor) onto GND.

 1. plug your DigiSporc into the AREF–DIGITAL8 slot;
 ![DigiSporc_plugged.jpeg](https://raw.github.com/MarcoLosurdo/DigiSporc/master/pic/DigiSporc_plugged.jpeg)